-Furthermore, exposure of expectant mothers to precarious chemicals, pesticides, tenacious organic pollutants can affect the health of the fetus.
-Contaminated breast milk, as a result of ill-health of the mother(due to poor environmental health), is also known to affect the health of the fetus.
+Furthermore, exposure of expectant mothers to precarious chemicals, pesticides, tenacious organic pollutants can affect the health of the foetus.
+Contaminated breast milk, as a result of ill-health of the mother(due to poor environmental health), is also known to affect the health of the foetus.
 By addressing and tackling environmental issues related to health, the well-being of children and mothers can be improved which can essentially promote and contribute towards global health.

 Human health imperatively is dependant upon the ambient environment hence safeguard measures need to be carefully structured around lifestyle, demography and consumption patterns as these parameters are interlinked.
 Care needs to be taken to minimize factors contributing to various types of pollutions (air, water, and noise pollution) at the level of individual interest.
-Concern should also entail the contemplation with regards to complex systems, namely climate change, and urban environment.
+Concern should also entail the contemplation with regard to complex systems, namely climate change, and urban environment.
 For various health issues and emerging environment, risk management is the need of the hour.